JerryO3/tp/docs/DeveloperGuide.md

        Expected: PayNow QR window appears containing the QR code generated using the persons' phone number.
        Status message shows details of the person you are paying.

-2. Paying a person labelled by index while a filtered list is shown
+2. Paying a person who does not have a Singaporean number

-    1. Prerequisites: List all persons using the `list` command then filter with any valid `filter` command.
+    1. Prerequisites: List all persons using the `list` command.
+The first person in the list has an invalid phone number (not an 8-digit number starting with 8 or 9).
-       Multiple persons in the list.

     2. Test Case: `pay 1`<br>
-       Expected: PayNow QR window appears containing the QR code generated using the persons' phone number.
-       Status message shows details of the person you are paying.
+       Expected: Error details shown in the status message.
+Status bar remains the same.

 ### Lending an amount to a person